parv-sachdeva/Biodiversity_App_Shiny/README.md

   - Interactive plotly js plot for the timeline
   - Ability to add and compare the timeline of multiple species

-- Infrastructure: This app has also been deployed on Posit Connect.
+- Infrastructure: This app has also been deployed on Posit Connect @ [Biodiversity Dashboard](https://connect.posit.cloud/parv-sachdeva/content/01926389-7248-1872-23fa-dbfb66268249).

 ## Running the app locally